Australian Capital Territory

 • Arrangements must not be commercial, and any payment to a surrogate needs to be strictly to reimburse her for expenses connected the surrogate pregnancy.

 • Only gestational surrogacy arrangements are permitted (i.e. the surrogate must not be genetically related to the child).
-EDIT – As of November 2023, Traditional surrogacy in now allowed in the ACT
+EDIT – As of November 2023, Traditional surrogacy is now allowed in the ACT

 Enforceability